 The thesis is a formal research paper in the field of biblical, theological, or ministry studies.
 Students begin thesis research and prepare a prospectus to be approved by the assigned supervisor before the student begins research and writing.
+Two units Credits: 2.00

-Notes: (M.A.T.)
+Thesis II - M.A.T.